Catholic Foundation hosts 2023 Red Mass

 Anyone can donate to our existing endowment funds and support your local parish, school or ministry.
 If your parish does not have an endowment account, it is easy to establish a new account.
 If you have 10 people who can contribute $500 each, or 5 donors at $1,000 (for a total of $5,000), you can establish an endowment that will fund your favorite ministry and generates income in perpetuity.
 Through your financial discipleship, you help the Church in Northwest Indiana.
 You can watch how your gift benefits the parish or agency while you are alive and the income from the endowment will continue to give after you are gone.
 Contact Judy Holicky (email@example.com or 219-769-9292. ext.
 268).

-Through generous donations from across our diocese, the Mercy Fund is entering its fourth year of granting awards for projects in our diocese that embody spiritual and corporal works of mercy.
-Last year the Mercy Fund awarded $6,000 in grants for projects throughout the Diocese of Gary.
+Through generous donations from across our diocese, the Mercy Fund is entering its fifth year of granting awards for projects in our diocese that embody spiritual and corporal works of mercy.
+In 2020, the Mercy Fund awarded $6,000 in grants for projects throughout the Diocese of Gary.

 Do you know a Catholic organization or group – engaged in programs, initiatives, or projects dedicated to a work of mercy in our diocese – that could benefit from a grant of up to $5,000?

-Applications will be accepted from April 15, 2021 until noon on August 1, 2021.
+Applications were closed at noon on August 1, 2022.
 Additional details and eligibility requirements are available at www.catholicfuture.org/grant-seekers.
 Please contact Judy Holicky at 219-769-9292 ext.
-268 or email@example.com with any questions.
+268 or firstname.lastname@example.org with any questions.

 2020 Mercy Fund Grants Feed the Hungry in NW Indiana